RandomRhythm/Rhythm-CB-Scripts/CB_Feeds_Dump/README.md

-# CB Feeds Dump - Pulls alert data from the CB Response feeds and dumps to CSV.
+# CB Feeds Dump - Pulls data from the Cb Response API and dumps to CSV.

-### This script will export two CSV files for each feed/query.
+### This script will export two CSV files for each feed/watchlist/query.
 One CSV containing all data and a limited CSV containing unique entries.

-You must edit the code of this script to adjust the query timeframe and host filter.
-The following section of code defines the query:
+Use the Cb_Feeds.ini to adjust the query timeframe and host filter.
+The following snippet identifies key values:

-	'---Config Section
-	boolEchoInfo = False
+	'---INI snippet
+	[IntegerValues]
-	IntDayStartQuery = "*" 'days to go back for start date of query.
-Set to "*" to query all binaries or set to -24 to query last 24 time measurement
+	StartTime=* 'Number of time to go back for start date of query.
+Set to "*" to query all or set to -24 to query last 24 time measurement
-	IntDayEndQuery = "*" 'days to go back for end date of query.
-Set to * for no end date strTimeMeasurement = "d" '"h" for hours "d" for days strHostFilter = "" 'computer name to filter to.
-Typically uppercase and is case sensitive.
+	EndTime=* 'days to go back for end date of query.
+Set to * for no end date [StringValues]
+	TimeMeasurement=d '"h" for hours "d" for days
-	'---End Config Section
+	'---End INI snippet

 Script runs addtional queries to identify vulnerable and patched components.
 Currently supports the following checks:
 * Flash Player